GoogleCloudPlatform/wordpress-plugins/gcs-media-plugin/readme.txt

 A. See: https://wordpress.org/support/topic/google-storage-not-work/page/2/#post-8897852

 == Changelog ==

+= 0.1.5 =
+* Updates all dependencies
+* Adds HTTP header for tracking WordPress and plugin version

 = 0.1.4 =
 * Uses the most recent release of the Google Cloud Storage client library